plenoptic-org/plenoptic/docs/tutorials/quickstart.md

 We can see they make sense: the most noticeable distortion is a very low-frequency modification to the image, with a period of about half the image.
 The least noticeable, on the other hand, is very high-frequency, which matches our understanding from the metamer example above.

 This brief introduction hopefully demonstrates how you can use plenoptic to better understand your model representations!
-There's much more that can be done with both these methods, as well as two additional methods, `MADCompetition` and `Geodesic`, to explore.